 Physical Therapy Guide to Cancer

 Cancer is the growth of abnormal cells in the body that causes the destruction of normal, healthy cells.
 This process can affect the health and function of different parts of the body, and can cause death.
-As much as 38.4% of the population in the United States will have cancer at some point in their lives.
+According to the National Cancer Institute, as much as 39.5% of the population in the United States will have cancer at some point in their lives.
 More than 1.7 million Americans receive a new cancer diagnosis each year, resulting in 600,000 deaths.
 Physical inactivity appears to contribute to these numbers.
 Cancer deaths are higher among men than women in the U.S. It is highest in African American men, and lowest in Asian or Pacific Islander women.
 Worldwide, about 14 million new cancer cases are diagnosed each year, with 8.2 million cancer-related deaths recorded.

 Cancer and cancer-related treatments can cause physical problems.
 These problems can include pain, numbness, swelling, weakness, loss of balance, and difficulty moving or walking.
 According to the American Cancer Society, people undergoing cancer treatment, and cancer survivors, should maintain consistent physical activity to decrease fatigue and improve the ability to perform daily tasks.
 Physical therapists create treatment plans that use physical activity to help cancer survivors manage side effects of treatment and cancer-related problems, improve their health and function, and return to work and other activities.